connectedbydata/connectedbydata.org/_posts/2022-11-04-tim-weeknotes.md

 Does this mean building new data institutions?
 Data trusts and coops?
 Not necessarily I think.
 The CIFAR workshop in particular explored the role of existing structures, like cooperatives - where data governance conversations can layer onto existing relationships and trust.
 And with plans for next years’ [Gloucestershire Data Day](https://docs.google.com/document/d/1WDWW-zFxTGzdPIzjpgIh5MIdWkinEsbg6Si81KA13S0/edit#) we’re thinking about how just bringing people together to recognise that data collection requirements placed on them are not wholly given, and can be debated.

-2. **The need for sector specific strategy to embed collective and participatory data governance.** Agriculture, water quality monitoring, air quality monitoring, court records, arts and health evidence collection, public health data, patient records - data is always about something, and these ‘somethings’ all have their own contexts and cultures.
+Second, **the need for sector specific strategy to embed collective and participatory data governance.** Agriculture, water quality monitoring, air quality monitoring, court records, arts and health evidence collection, public health data, patient records - data is always about something, and these ‘somethings’ all have their own contexts and cultures.
 As we’ve been thinking about the kinds of resources Connected by Data might provide to better support collective and participatory data governance, it’s been becoming clear that the need is less for ‘best practice’ templates or guides, but more for strategic thinking on how to build community voice sector by sector.

 We’ve been putting together some ideas around ‘design lab’ events that could help in developing these sectoral strategies, and starting to plan a workshop with Legal Education Foundation as part of our work on Justice Data Matters to explore strategic next steps to build on learning about public demand for a say in how court data is governed.